Common name: Cabbage Gum

 Eucalyptus amplifolia Naudin APNI*

-Juvenile leaves disjunct, ovate to orbiculate, dull green.
-Adult leaves disjunct, lanceolate, 9–20 cm long, 1.5–4.5 cm wide, green, dull, concolorous.
+Juvenile leaves disjunct, ovate to orbiculate, green and glossy.
+Adult leaves disjunct, lanceolate, 9–20 cm long, 1.5–4.5 cm wide, green, glossy or dull, concolorous.

 Umbellasters 11- to c.
 20-flowered; peduncle narrowly flattened or angular, 5–18 mm long; pedicels terete, 0–8 mm long.
 Buds fusiform, 9–20 mm long, 3–5 mm diam., scar present; calyptra conical or elongate acute, longer than and as wide as hypanthium.

-Fruit globose or ovoid, 4–6 mm long, 5–8 mm diam.; disc raised; valves exserted.
+Fruit globose or ovoid, 4–6 mm long, 5–8 mm diam.; disc raised; valves strongly exserted.

 Distribution and occurrence: Locally dominant, in grassy woodland on deeper, loamy soils, usually on low sites or along watercourses; north from Bega.